Can You Play Nintendo Wii Games on the Nintendo Switch?

-This is obviously just speculation, but we’re forced to come to the same conclusion Digital Foundry did in their own hands-on assessment of the device (which they had to order directly from China to use).
+This is obviously just speculation, but we’re forced to come to the same conclusion Digital Foundry did in their own hands-on assessment of the device.
 The level of polish in the emulator seems strange for a product that is hypothetically destined to stay locked to a niche Android TV product in one specific region.
 The participation and teamwork between Nintendo and Nvidia is evident, and the level of polish and work put into not just emulating Wii (and by extension, Gamecube) games on the Shield, but upscaling them and ensuring they work well on Tegra X1 chipsets, seems to be leading to something much bigger down the line.
 Likewise, with Super Mario 3D All-Stars being delisted just six months after its launch, it seems like Nintendo has something in store for 2021.

 Will the Switch Gain Access to a Virtual Console?

 But wait, you might be saying.
 Does this mean the Switch is finally getting a Virtual Console, like the 3DS, Wii, and Wii U before it?
 That’s a solid no, unfortunately.
 When Nintendo finally detailed their plans for the Switch’s online service in 2018, former president of Nintendo of America, Reggie Fils-Aime, confirmed that a Virtual Console would not be coming to the Switch, at least in the planned future stating that there were “no plans” to use the Virtual Console banner on the Switch.